Canadians have the resources, ideas, and skills we need to grow our clean energy sector, fight climate change, and thrive in the decades ahead.

 Flooding will become the new normal.
 1-in-100-year flood events in Toronto and Montreal are expected to become 1-in-15-year events.

-74 people died in the Quebec heatwave last summer, an event scientists say would have been impossible without climate change.
+74 people died in the Quebec heatwave in 2018, an event scientists say would have been impossible without climate change.

 The good news

-We can lessen the impacts of climate change while benefitting Canadians.
+We can lessen the impacts of climate change while benefiting Canadians.

 Sign up for Clean Energy Review